parveenk-Dev/parveenk-Dev/README.md

 - 👋 Hi, I’m Parveen
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning Django, Python
+- 🌱 I’m currently learning Django, Python, Typscript, NestJS
-- 📫 How to reach me ...parveen.kumar@hcode.tech
+- 📫 How to reach me ... parveen.kumar@hcode.tech

 <!---
 parveenhcode/parveenhcode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.